AppSecure-nrw/security-belts/README.md

 - 8 - Brown Belt
 - 9 - Black Belt

 ## Getting Started

 This getting started is primarily aimed at developers.

 - Become familiar with our [Security Belts concepts](https://github.com/AppSecure-nrw/security-belts/wiki/The-Concept) such that you can explain them to your colleagues.
 In the future, we will provide slides to ease this task.
-- Identify colleagues (developers, product owners, managers) in your company that already want to improve the secure software development.
+- Identify colleagues (developers, Product Owners, managers) in your company that already want to improve the secure software development.
 They can discuss with you how to implement security belts in your company.
-- Convince your product owner to spend some time to roughly assess the current security of your product (e.g., collecting all security-related incidents and bugs).
+- Convince your Product Owner to spend some time to roughly assess the current security of your product (e.g., collecting all security-related incidents and bugs).
 - Persuade your PO and team to start working on the belts by showing the results of your assessment.
 - Let your PO be proud: He/She shall report to the top-management that you improve your software security.